 Michelle's new O'Fallon location is at 1 Eagle Center.
-Michelle's Massage Therapy will remain open in Maryville, IL.
+Michelle's Massage Therapy is still open in Maryville, IL.
 Any expiration dates on special deals will be extended by 2 months (due to covid closure) and all certificate values will be honored past expiration.
 Gift cards do not expire.
 Our couples massage increase took effect for appointments made after 4/22/2021 due to the increased time coordinating on our schedules and setting up the room.
 Our individual session increase will take effect 1/1/2022.

 As always, we thank you for your continued business and support.